 Hard Sell Examples

-You can encounter hard sell in some infomercials you can see on TV.
-They are packed with reasons to buy the products and a call to action so that customers could purchase immediately.
-These long commercials also include the testimony of an expert to convince a customer to make a purchase.
+You can encounter hard sells in some infomercials you can see on TV.
+They are packed with reasons to buy certain products and a call to action so that customers could purchase immediately.
+These long commercials also include an expert’s testimony to convince a consumer to make a purchase.

 Let’s take the PajamaJeans infomercial, for example.
 It includes the features of the product, a special TV offer, and a call to action.